MikheyevLab/coloss-australia/index.md

 entries_layout: list
 ---

-The 2024 colony loss survey is being undertaken by a consortium of researchers and Australian Honey Bee Industry representatives.
-Your participation makes it possible to identify trends in Australian beekeeping and to understand better the impact Varroa is having.
-Bringing together the experience of beekeepers, this survey will also show what countermeasures are working across Australia.
-This **survey covers 2024 and takes about 7 minutes for small operators and ~15 minutes for commercial beekeepers**.
-The questions are easy to answer but may require you to look up some of your records.
+The **2024 Honey Bee Colony Loss Survey** is led by a consortium of researchers and representatives from the Australian Honey Bee Industry.
+Your participation is crucial in identifying beekeeping trends and assessing the impact of Varroa.
+Whether or not your hives have been affected, your insights will help measure Varroa’s effects in established areas.

+This **takes approximately 7 minutes for small operators and 15 minutes for commercial beekeepers**.
+The questions are straightforward, though you may need to refer to your records.
+Your input is invaluable in shaping a clearer picture of beekeeping challenges and resilience.

 <p style="text-align:center;">
   <a href="https://anu.au1.qualtrics.com/jfe/form/SV_555DTLrfT2Tk2aO" style="